-If you’re in the business of marketing, whether of your own business or other people’s, and you have a commitment to social justice, you could do a lot worse than asking to join Kelly Diels‘ Facebook group, How To Sell To Women Without Selling Them Out.
-As the name suggests, it started as a space to rethink what Kelly calls the Female Lifestyle Empowerment Brand, but has broadened its scope to how to make business and marketing part of the resistance to fascism and out-of-control capitalism.
+If you’re in the business of marketing, whether of your own business or other people’s, and you have a commitment to social justice, you could do a lot worse than asking to join Kelly Diels‘ Facebook group, We Are The Culture Makers.
+It started as a space to rethink what Kelly calls the Female Lifestyle Empowerment Brand, but has broadened its scope to how to make business and marketing part of the resistance to fascism and out-of-control capitalism.
 It is a space in which misogyny, racism, transphobia, ableism, and the rest are not only unwelcome, but are dealt with promptly.

 For those of you following events in the USA, this website is invaluable: What The Fuck Just Happened Today?
 It gives a day by day rundown of what the Trump administration has been doing.
 While it doesn’t give any suggestions or advice for taking action, it is a good source of information.